 Papas Locas are a Mexican appetizer that are surprisingly easy to make at home.
 With only four ingredients and simple preparation, you can whip up this unique dish in no time at all.
 To get started, let's get to know what it is firstly.

 What is Papas Locas?

-Baked chips go well with Skillet Steak, Chicken Burgers, and Philly Cheesesteak Sloppy Joes.
+Papas local are baked chips go well with Skillet Steak, Chicken Burgers, and Philly Cheesesteak Sloppy Joes.
 I adore the spices on these crunchy handcrafted sweet potato chips, as well as everything that can be dipped in any of the sauces.
 I'm hungry just thinking about them.

 I don't think I've ever met a chip I didn't like, and Papas locas chips are salty, crunchy, and deliciously snackable.
 They're easy to make.
 All that is required are potatoes, seasonings, and oil.

 Because of their high starch content, russet potatoes are ideal for this recipe because they crisp up nicely.
 If you can't find them, Yukon golds will suffice.
 These potatoes are beautifully crispy on the top, while the insides are seasoned with taco-inspired flavors.
 They'll be a big hit with you!